-An employer must follow and complete the statutory minimum disciplinary and dismissal procedure if they are considering disciplinary or dismissal of an employee.
+If there is a discipline or grievance issue within a business, an employer must follow and complete statutory minimum disciplinary procedures when considering disciplinary or dismissal of an employee.

 An employer’s procedure may include more steps than the statutory minimum, but all employers should ensure that they at least complete the three steps which are: